aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 Now you have a Kubernetes Cluster that can use EBS as an external storage provider.

+The Cluster is distributed over 3 Availability Zones with two workers in each AZ.

+To demonstarte that the application can survuve the loss of a node in an AZ (i.e

 We will now deploy a PostgreSQL container that uses this external storage.